Chart Color Schemes

 Population growth drivers in Greenslopes are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of Greenslopes is around 8,581, reflecting an increase of 640 people since the 2021 Census.
-This figure is inferred from AreaSearch's resident population estimate of 8,437 based on latest ERP data release by ABS in June 2024 and additional 63 validated new addresses since the Census date.
-The population density ratio is 3,620 persons per square kilometer, placing Greenslopes in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Greenslopes has shown a compound annual growth rate of 1.9%, outpacing its SA3 area.
-Overseas migration contributed approximately 73.0% of overall population gains during recent periods.
-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with base year 2022 for each SA2 area.
+Based on analysis of ABS population updates for the broader area, the estimated population of Greenslopes as of May 2026 is around 8,578.
+This reflects an increase of 637 people since the 2021 Census, which reported a population of 7,941.
+The change is inferred from the resident population of 8,442 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 61 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,619 persons per square kilometer, placing Greenslopes in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 8.0% growth since census positions it within 1.3 percentage points of the national average (9.3%), demonstrating competitive growth fundamentals.
+Population growth for Greenslopes was primarily driven by overseas migration that contributed approximately 73.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population